Maury Ginsberg: Television

 Ginsberg has made guest appearances in several TV shows since 1995.
 He first appeared in Murphy Brown as Scuz in 1995.
 In 1996 he played a hippie also named Maury Ginsberg in "Death Wish", an episode of Star Trek: Voyager.
 The following year he made a guest appearance on two episodes of Friends in "The One Where Ross and Rachael Take a Break" and "The One the Morning After" as Isaac, the copy shop clerk.

 From 1998-1999 he played the recurring role of Kamen on Two Guys, a Girl and a Pizza Place opposite Ryan Reynolds and Nathan Fillion.
 He has appeared in many episodes of Law & Order, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
 Additional TV appearances include NYPD Blue, Without a Trace, Joan of Arcadia, House of Cards, Blue Bloods, Damages and Louie, among others.
 More recent appearances include episodes of The Blacklist, Madam Secretary, Elementary, What We Do in the Shadows and Jessica Jones.

+He has also appeared in American Horror Stories.
+Other more recent recurring roles include Brett in the Hulu series Saint X, attorney Scott Quinn on Law & Order, and attorney Moishe Abromovitz Jr. opposite Samuel L. Jackson in The Last Days of Ptolemy Grey.

 Ginsberg has appeared in two made for TV films, Lansky in 1999 opposite Richard Dreyfuss and Divas in 1996.